SQL Server Performance Tuning

 Indexes are crucial for good performance.

-This article should be seen as a starting point, a way to familiarize yourself with the basics concepts of Indexing.
+This article should be seen as a starting point, a way to familiarize yourself with the basic concepts of indexing.

 You can compensate for a poorly written query with an excellent index.
 Still, it can be hard to make up for poor Indexing with even the best queries.